agrechnev/trt-cpp-min/README.md

 By Oleksiy Grechnyev, IT-JIM, Mar-Apr 2020.

-This is a minimal C++ TensorRT 7 example, much simpler than the tutorial from Nvidia.
+This is a minimal C++ TensorRT 7 example, much simpler than Nvidia examples.
 I create a trivial neural network of a single Linear layer (3D -> 2D output) in PyTorch, convert in to ONNX, and run in C++ TensorRT 7.
 Requires CUDA and TensorRT 7 (`libnvinfer`, `libnvonnxparser`) installed in your system.